Drive Electric Earth Day Social Media Toolkit

 |The photos above are just a few of the many photos uploaded in previous years to celebrate driving electric.|

 Promotional messages surrounded by social content, such as likes, shares, and comments from people you know, have a 4X greater recall rate.
 And with crossposting, hashtagging, geotagging, and photo tagging, it's easy to get hundreds or even thousands of eyeballs on your pics, so a little photo and video sharing goes a long way.
-There will be photo ops galore on Drive Electric Earth Day, and City Captains will be well armed with smart phones and the Instagram app.
+There will be photo ops galore on Drive Electric Earth Day, and City Captains will be well armed with smart phones and social media apps.
 Whether or not you are a City Captain, you can get in on the action.

 Hashtags make it easy for social media users to discover images related to topics of interest.
 For example, if someone wants to see pictures of the Nissan LEAF, they can go to a social network, search for that hashtag "#NissanLEAF", and see every picture that has been taken of the Nissan LEAF (provided that a hashtag has been added).
 You can add as many hashtags as you want.
 It is a good idea to keep them as relevant as possible, but don't be afraid to get creative and try things like #EnergySecurity so that someone interested in that subject might happen upon a picture of an electric car.
 Use hash tags when posting videos as well as pictures on Facebook, YouTube, Twitter.

 Drive Electric Earth Day Social Media Accounts

 Twitter @DriveElecEvents • @PlugInAmerica • @ev_association • @SierraClub